Frequently Asked Questions

-There are three red plastic bins next to the firewood stand near the main office where recyclables should be disposed of.
+Yes!
+There are three red plastic bins on the premises near the main office where recyclables should be disposed of.
 There is a separate bin for aluminum cans, glass, and another for plastics.
 Disposing of recyclables into these bins will help the sorting process for Michigan recycling.
 Please do not throw aluminum cans, bottles, or bottle caps into your bonfire, they will not burn!

 Do you ever have power outages in the Upper Peninsula?

-The Pilots in the appliances (stove, oven, hot water heater, furnace) occasionally do go out.
+Appliances run off propane gas and each have pilot flames.
+The Pilots in the appliances (stove, oven, hot water heater, furnace) occasionally do go out with high winds off of Lake Superior.
 Please call the office (and leave a message if necessary) and we will do what we can to relight the pilots as quickly as we can if your pilot flame went out.

 I hear my furnace motor running in the summer, is this normal?

 Each cabin is heated with a propane furnace.
 Pilots remain on, even during the warm summer season and will emit a small amount of radiant heat as a result.
 Please do not adjust or attempt to turn off the pilot lights on the furnaces or appliances.
 The opening for propane for the pilot will become plugged if we do not continue the flow of propane constantly.
+If the gas of the heater is found to be turned off, an automatic $300 charge will be applied to the card on file.
+Any repair charges that result from customers trying to adjust the mechanicals of an appliance will also be charged to the customer.
 Thank you for your cooperation.

 Is there a laundromat facility nearby?

-Newberry (45 mins away) is the closest town with a laundromat.
+Newberry or Brimley (45 mins away) are the closest towns with a laundromat.
 If you take advantage of swimming in beautiful Lake Superior, you may want a clothesline for drying your towels outside.
 If you do not have one outside your cabin, stop by the office and pick one up to hang between a couple of trees out of the way of any children or tall adults.